-For healthy pregnant women, exercise can:
+For healthy pregnant women, regular exercise can:

 Is physical activity safe for all pregnant women?

-- Placenta previa.
-This is when the placenta sits low in the uterus and covers all or part of the cervix.
-The placenta supplies the baby with food and oxygen through the umbilical cord.
-The cervix is the opening to the uterus that sits at the top of the vagina.
+- Placenta previa after 26 weeks of pregnancy.
+This is when the placenta lies very low in the uterus and covers all or part of the cervix.
+The placenta grows in your uterus and supplies the baby with food and oxygen through the umbilical cord.
+Placenta previa can cause heavy bleeding and other complications later in pregnancy.

 What kinds of activities aren’t safe during pregnancy?

 Be careful and check with your provider when choosing your activities.
 During pregnancy, don’t do:\

-- Any activity that may hurt you or cause you to fall, like horseback riding, downhill skiing, gymnastics or bike riding
+- Any activity that has a lot of jerky, bouncing movements that may cause you to fall, like horseback riding, downhill skiing, off-road cycling, gymnastics or skating.